Are you making the most of your clients’ birthdays?

 Making the most of clients’ birthdays for marketing your business doesn’t stop with greetings and a complimentary gift.

 Taking it a step further is easy yet makes a big impression.
-When the client books in for their next appointment and complimentary birthday treat offer a glass of fizz perhaps, ask them about their birthday and generally make them feel valued and pampered.
+A pretty cup-cake or a glass of fizz are guaranteed to make your clients feel loved and pampered.